-Develop a toolbox of more ambitious and

-scaled-up partnerships designed to be responsive to the challenges encountered in fragile and conflict settings, spanning from advisory support to direct delivery.
+Develop a toolbox of more ambitious and scaled-up partnerships designed to be responsive to the challenges encountered in fragile and conflict settings, spanning from advisory support to direct delivery.
 In fragile and conflict settings, it is usually civil society and NGOs, particularly women-led civil society organisations, that have the strongest relationships with communities in need and are well placed to support in delivery.
 An expanded range of partnerships would enable the EU, through INTPA in particular, to further broaden its approach to delivery and crowd in a wider range of partners to provide additional capacity and ensure that financing does not cease to flow to the places where it is most needed.
 Such partnerships can be designed to be responsive to the challenges encountered in conflict settings and span from advisory support to direct delivery.
 They can have the added benefit of supporting long-term government system change.

-See: https://international-partnerships.ec.europa.eu/funding-and-technical-assistance/funding-instruments/global-europe-neighbourhood-development-and-international-cooperation-instrument\en recognise the diversity of civil society actors, and involve CSOs/NGOs/non-sovereign actors more systematically in new initiatives such as the Team Europe approach and Global Gateway.
+Establish effective and standardised funding mechanisms for NGOs that are adapted to the geographic programmes under the EU's Global Europe initiative, recognise the diversity of civil society actors, and involve CSOs/NGOs/non-sovereign actors more systematically in new initiatives such as the Team Europe approach and Global Gateway.
 While it is encouraging that the Global Europe programme includes the specific commitment to "support civil society organisations", now is the time to take forward concrete steps to put this into practice.